vincent-himpe/MMbasic-GPIO-Library/README.md

 ### Sub GPIO.OEXor(State)
 This toggles the given bits in the OUTPUT ENABLE register.
 Each corresponding bit in STATE is toggled from the current state.
 This is the equivalent of an XOR operation.
 This is an ATOMIC HARDWARE operation performed by the processor and not a read-modify-write.

+### Sub GPIO.InMode(mask)
+Allow a mask to set the input mode for pins.
+A bit set to 1 in the mask will set the GPIO to MMBasic DIN mode
+Example : GPIO.InMode &b0101
+will set GP0 and GP2 to DIN mode

+### Sub GPIO.OutMode(mask)
+Allow a mask to set the input mode for pins.
+A bit set to 1 in the mask will set the GPIO to MMBasic DOUT mode
+Example : GPIO.OutMode &b01010
+will set GP1 and GP3 to DIN mode